mprugove/Vacations/readme.txt

 If you don't want to log in, you can use already filled authentification data.
 You just need to go on login page.

 PHP, MySql Course 2019
-Application made for final PHP exam 23.7.2019, simple CRUD application
+Application made for final PHP exam 23.7.2019, simple application

 Used Tools :
 Laravel